sitoolkit/sit-bt/README.md

 # Batch Translator

-The Batch Translator is a CLI tool that translates text files.
+The Batch Translator is a CLI tool for translating text files.
-The primary intended audience is OSS development project members who need to translate the README and documentation.
+The primary intended audience is OSS development project members who need to translate the README or documentation.
-The main uses are :
+The main usage is as follows.

-- Translate 1 files (for example, README. md)
+- Translation of a single file, such as README. md
-- Bulk translation of files with a specific extension under the directory (AsciiDoctor, for example, https://asciidoctor.org/) documents)
+- Bulk translation of files with a specific extension under the directory, such as AsciiDoctor (https://asciidoctor.org/) - based documents)

 ## Consumer